Bank-at-work program enables new account holders to donate to four key initiatives

 About Workplace Connections: Workplace Connections is a bank-at-work program that brings benefits, including free financial literacy workshops, to area employers and their employees.
 As part of the program, Penn Community Bank’s financial experts visit local employers to provide on-site financial education.
 Penn Community Bank provides educational materials and an orientation for new employees.
 Anyone who opens a new free checking account through the Workplace Connections program earns a cash bonus deposited into the account.
 Paychecks can be deposited directly and enrollment can be completed on-site at work or online, eliminating the need to make a special trip to the bank.
 To learn more and to find out how Workplace Connections can benefit your employer, contact WorkplaceConnections@penncommunitybank.com.

-About Penn Community: Penn Community Bank holds more than $2 billion in assets, employs more than 350 people, and offers banking, lending, and investments at 24 bank branches and two administrative centers throughout Bucks and Montgomery counties, Pennsylvania.
+About Penn Community: Penn Community Bank holds more than $2 billion in assets, employs more than 350 people, and offers banking, lending, and investments at 24 bank financial centers and two administrative centers throughout Bucks and Montgomery counties, Pennsylvania.
 As an independent, mutual financial institution, Penn Community Bank is not publicly traded and operates with its long-term mission in mind: to help businesses grow and prosper, to provide financial resources to individuals and families throughout their lifetimes, to strengthen the local economy, and to partner with local organizations to act as a catalyst for positive growth in every market it serves.